United States in the Korean War: Initial response

-In response to North Korea's invasion into South Korea the United Nations convened to formulate a response.
-The U.N. demanded North Korea's immediate withdrawal and, when this was not met, United States Army General Douglas MacArthur was appointed supreme commander of U.N. forces.
+Following North Korea's invasion of South Korea, the United Nations convened to formulate a response, demanding North Korea's immediate withdrawal.
+United States Army General Douglas MacArthur was appointed supreme commander of U.N. forces.
 To halt the rapid progress of North Korean forces into the south Task Force Smith was deployed to the Korean front from Japan.
 Task Force Smith consisted of U.S. Army officers and regiments of the Army's 24th Infantry Division that were stationed in Japan as occupational forces.
 The 24th were under trained, poorly supplied, and outnumbered.
 The 24th offered very little resistance against the North Korean advance.
 American and South Korean troops were pushed south and in late July 1950 Task Force Smith was overrun in the city of Taejon.
 Troops from the Army's 25th Infantry Division were deployed to Taejon to establish a new line and pullout the decimated 24th I.D.
 This addition of combat troops did not stop the North Korean advance and both American and South Korean troops were pushed further south.

+Main Battles

-Battle of Osan
+Battle of Osan (5 July 1950)

 The first battle the Americans entered in the Korean War was the Battle of Osan, where about four hundred U.S. soldiers landed in Busan airport on the first of July, 1950.
-The American troops were sent off to Taejon the next morning where Major General John H. Church the head of U.S. field headquarters was confident in the US troop's strengths to push back the North Koreans.
-On July 5 the troops were finally put to the test when North Korean tanks crept towards Osan.
+The American troops were sent off to Daejon the next morning where Major General John H. Church the head of U.S. field headquarters was confident in the US troop's strengths to push back the North Koreans.

+On July 5, the troops were finally put to the test when North Korean tanks crept towards Osan.
 The four hundred infantryman of the U.S. also called Task Force Smith opened fire on the North Koreans at 8:16 am.
 Only four of the North Korean tanks were destroyed and twenty-nine kept moving forward breaking the US line.
 At the end of the battle only two more North Korean Tanks and two regiments of North Korean infantry were destroyed.
 The US had lost the battle, revealing that the mere sight of US troops would not reverse the military balance in Korea.
-By early August, the North Korean troops had pushed back the US and South Korean troops all the way to Naktong River, which is located about thirty miles from Busan.
+By early August, the North Korean troops had pushed back the US and South Korean troops all the way to Naktong River, which is located approximately thirty miles from Busan.
 The two weeks of fighting following this resulted in the most casualties of US troops than any other equivalent period of this war.
-However, during this time the US pushed supplies and personnel to Korea and by the end of July South Koreans and US troops outnumbered the North Koreans, although the North had pushed back the US and South significantly the North had suffered over fifty thousand casualties.
+However, during this time the US pushed supplies and personnel to Korea and by the end of July, South Koreans and US troops outnumbered the North Koreans, although the North had pushed back the US and South significantly the North had suffered over fifty thousand casualties.
 Also, because North Korea's supply lines were so lengthy and with the US in control of the water and air replenishing their losses were slow.